giof-se/react-umami/README.md

 | `domains` | `string[]` | `undefined` | Restrict tracking to specific domains |
 | `autoTrack` | `boolean` | `true` | Whether to automatically track page views |

+**Note**: The component will automatically detect and use `REACT_APP_UMAMI_WEBSITE_ID` if `NEXT_PUBLIC_UMAMI_WEBSITE_ID` is not available.

 ## 🧩 Features

-- 🔄 Server Component compatible
+- ⚛️ Framework-agnostic React component
-- 🔌 Easy integration with Next.js
+- 🔌 Easy integration with any React application
 - 🔧 Configurable via props or environment variables
-- 📱 Works with App Router
+- 📱 Works with Next.js, Create React App, Vite, and more
-- 🧠 Smart defaults
+- 🧠 Smart defaults and duplicate script prevention
 - 🪶 Lightweight with zero dependencies
 - 🔒 Domain restriction support
 - 🎛️ Fine-grained tracking control
+- 🔄 Automatic cleanup on component unmount

 ## 🛠️ Development